 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

-This option would eliminate the AOTC and the Lifetime Learning tax credit beginning in 2019.
-The option would also gradually eliminate the deductibility of interest expenses for student loans.
-Because students have borrowed money with the expectation that a portion of the interest would be deductible over the life of the loan, the interest deduction for student loans would be phased out in annual increments of $250 over a 10-year period.
+This option would eliminate the AOTC and the Lifetime Learning tax credit and would gradually phase out the deductibility of interest payments for student loans in annual increments of $250 over a 10-year period.